ARTbio/metavisitor/docs/use_cases_input_data.md

     - Select in the `sra accession list` the `Galaxy_use_cases_1-x_SRR_list.txt` and run the tool
 4. Rename a dataset collection **SRP013822**
     - Click on the `Single-end data (fastqdump)` collection
-    - Clock on the title (Single-end data (fastqdump)) and rename it SRP013822
+    - Click on the title "Single-end data (fastqdump)" and rename it "SRP013822"
+    - You can delete the `Pair-end data (fastq-dump)` collection by clicking the `X` button and selecting "Collection Only".

-5. Copy the vir2 blast database that we have prepared earlier in the [Reference](metavisitor_configure_references.md#3-prepare-blast-databases) history.
+5. Copy the vir2 blast nucleotide database that we prepared earlier in the [Reference](metavisitor_configure_references.md#3-prepare-blast-databases) history.
     - To do so, click on the little wheel icon in the history top menu (in the history right bar).

     ![copydataset](images/copydataset.png)

     - Select "Copy Datasets"
     - In the open page, select "References" in the Source History menu, check the "nucleotide vir2 blast database" dataset; select "Input data for Use Case 1_1, ..."; and click the "Copy History Items".
-    - if you refresh the history, you will see the "nucleotide vir2 blast database" dataset showing up.
+    - If you refresh the history, you will see the "nucleotide vir2 blast database" dataset showing up.

 That is all for the moment.
 We will latter add datasets in the history `Input data for Use Cases 1-1, 1-2, 1-3 and 1-4`.
 However, these datasets do no exist yet: this will be produced by the Use Cases 1-1, 1-2, 1-3 workflows !